damianw27/jam-organizer/README.md

 ## How to run?

-At this stage of project, there is no executable file so user needs to build this project by himself.
+At this stage of project, there is no executable file so applicationUser needs to build this project by himself.

 ## TODO